 Recovering from drug or alcohol addiction requires refraining from addictive substances and making positive mental and behavioral changes.
 But uprooting habits, changing the way you think, and developing new patterns of behavior can feel like an uphill battle, especially if you’re trying to make these kinds of changes on your own.
 Luckily, most addiction treatment programs include behavioral therapy as part of the recovery process.

 Working with a therapist can help you pinpoint destructive thoughts, adopt healthier ways of thinking, and develop life skills needed to stay sober and drug-free.
 Therapy can also help you take charge of your own sobriety and help you stay motivated when the recovery process gets hard.
-Different recovery programs offer different types of therapy, but cognitive behavioral therapy (CBT), contingency management (CM), and 12-step facilitation are some of the most common and effective therapy methods used to treat addiction.
+Here’s an in-depth look at some of the most effective forms of therapy used in addiction recovery programs today.

 Effective Behavioral Therapy Techniques For Addiction